gerwitz/hgc-v12/src/history/events/199x/1995-n-taylor.md

 [^suit]: only for a few months of rent, which they settled for

 It was the first time I really felt like I had my own home, and I put a lot of effort into building shelving and other low-cost improvements.

+After not even a year, this building (the Marjeanette) was purchased by a new landlord who was impressed during inspection by how we’d improved our apartment.
+So they offered us a low-cost upgrade to a much bigger 2-bedroom.
+It was a big project to move an entertainment center I had built, but was worth the luxury of having an extra room.